movementlabsxyz/MIP/MIP/mip-n/README.md

 Based on knowledge of when the relayer stopped, we can inject a parameter about the source block height from which the relayer should start to bootstrap.

 **Reading from local memory**
 In the Continuous-Processing Algorithm the Relayer also records the most recent source block height of `block_processed` in a file.
-When rebooting the node, the relayer can start from the last point it left.
+When rebooting or bootstrapping the node, the relayer can start from the last point it left.

 **Reading from chain**
 The relayer records on the source or target chain (whichever is cheaper) the current highest completed source block.
 This can happen infrequent.
 A separate algorithm needs to be spelled out which records the highest source block, below which all source blocks with transfers are completed.